Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Experiment Evaluation

 \subsection{Ablation Analysis}

-To verify the contribution of key components in \model, we conduct a multi-dimensional ablation study, with results summarized in Table~\ref{tab:ablation_study}.
-We analyze the architectural rationality from four perspectives.
-For a more detailed discussion on the theoretical implications of these ablation results, please refer to Appendix~\ref{app:abalation}.
+To quantify the contributions of \model's key architectural designs and input flow sequence features, we conduct a multi-dimensional ablation study (results for four representative tasks are summarized in Table~\ref{tab:ablation_study}, with more dataset evaluations detailed in Appendix F).